mklissa/sagemaker_tutorial/README.md

 ### Modifying your training python script

-We also have to modify our training script by adding the following lines:
+We also have to modify our training script so that the events recorded in the training job instance are uploaded to s3.
+We do so by adding the following lines:

 ```python
 import boto3